Translation of the book about Architecture Styles in the Netherlands-Indies & Indonesia

 Industrial Heritage in Indonesia & Asia

-HERITAGE hands-on contributed working papers for authorities, conferences and exhibitions and assists industrial heritage projects in Indonesia and Asia.
+HERITAGE hands-on contributed working papers for authorities, conferences, and exhibitions and assisted industrial heritage projects in Indonesia and Asia.
 One of the platforms is Asia Network for Industrial Heritage (ANIH) and HERITAGE hands-on acts as the co-Chair since 2019.

-In 2020 the Third Forum of ANIH will be hosted by the Municipality of Sawahlunto, West Sumatra, Indonesia, 13-18 July.
+In 2020 the Third Forum of ANIH will be hosted by the Municipality of Sawahlunto, West Sumatra, Indonesia, from 13-18 July.
 There will be a field school as well for students and young professionals.
+Update: finally this program was held online in November 2020 in a series of webinars hosted by the ANIH Secretariat in Taiwan.
+The Mayor of Sawahlunt has delivered a welcome speech.

-In February 2020 HERITAGE hands-on is invited to join the International Symposium on Water and Culture –Learning from Water Heritage to Innovate Regional Development in Tokyo, Japan and delivers a presentation about Traditional Water Management in Indonesia.
+In February 2020 HERITAGE hands-on is invited to join the International Symposium on Water and Culture –Learning from Water Heritage to Innovate Regional Development in Tokyo, Japan, and deliver a presentation about Traditional Water Management in Indonesia.

 In 2019 HERITAGE hands-on was appointed as the co-Chair of the Advisory Committee of ANIH and delivered a presentation titled Railway Heritage of Indonesia: Celebrating Mobility in the Archipelago during the Second Forum of ANIH in Chiayi, Taiwan.